 Since Alexander’s body disappeared in 392 AD, and the tomb of Saint Mark appeared at the same time, Chugg believes that the Venetian merchants stole the body, mistaking it for Saint Mark’s.

 Indeed, stranger things have happened in history.

 Is Alexander the Great buried in Vergina?

-In 1993, Greek archaeologist Triantafyllos Papazois developed the theory that it is not Philip II of Macedon who is buried in the royal tomb II at Vergina, Greece, but it is actually Alexander the Great, while his son Alexander IV is buried in tomb III.
+In 1993, Greek archaeologist Triantafyllos Papazois developed the theory that it is not Philip II of Macedon who is buried in the royal tomb II at Vergina, Greece, but it is actually Alexander the Great while his son Alexander IV is buried in tomb III.

-However, the archaeologist’s theory was never proven.
+However, the archaeologist’s theory has never been proven.

 The mystery of the Amphipolis Tomb

 The large Alexander-era tomb at Kasta hill in Amphipolis once again led to speculation about Alexander’s final resting place.
-Some have speculated that it was built for Alexander but not used, due to Ptolemy I Soter having seized the funeral cortege and turning it away from its initial destination.
+Some have speculated that it was built for Alexander but not used due to Ptolemy I Soter having seized the funeral cortege and turning it away from its initial destination.

 The findings on the site led to speculation that it was a memorial dedicated to Alexander’s close friend, Hephaestion.